GKN pension trustees say any potential buyer faces big pension deficit

 The schemes comprise 5,105 active employees, 9,899 deferred members and 17,333 pensioners.

-A spokeswoman for Elliott declined to comment on Tuesday’s statement from the trustees and on the short position in Melrose.
+A spokeswoman for Elliott declined to comment on Tuesday’s statement from the trustees.

-Reporting by Noor Zainab Hussain in Bengaluru and Maiya Keidan and Carolyn Cohn in London; editing by Gareth Jones
+$1 = 0.7268 pounds Reporting by Noor Zainab Hussain in Bengaluru, additional reporting by Maiya Keidan in London; editing by Gareth Jones